M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

-The choice of orbit for the MFOs ($\mathrm{6 R_m \times 1.8 R_m}$) satisfies the scientific requirement of orbiting in the magnetotail.
-In particular, because of the $\mathrm{J_2}$ effect, the time spent in the tail region is increased by a factor of five to $280$ days.
+The choice of orbit for the MFOs ($\mathrm{1.8 R_m \times 6 R_m}$) satisfies the scientific requirement of orbiting in the magnetotail.
+The $150^{\circ}$ orbital inclination that all spacecraft maintain throughout the mission is chosen to maximize the benefit obtained from the $\mathrm{J_2}$ effect.
+Due to the optimized utilization of the $\mathrm{J_2}$ effect, the time spent in the tail region is increased by a factor of five to $280$ days.
 A schematic of the orbit propagation can be seen in \autoref{fig:orbit}, and the simulated temporal evolution of the orbits is shown in \autoref{fig:prop}.
-The $\Delta V$ required to perform the required orbital and attitude maneuvers and the propellant mass burned during the thrusts are presented in \autoref{tab:dv}.